constcut/cyclicprime/Readme.md

 Also you may epxerience issue of installing gmpy2 on windows, in this case you may use unofficial wheel: https://www.lfd.uci.edu/~gohlke/pythonlibs/

+You may also experience issues with PySide2 using 64 bit Python interpriter on Windows, so suggestion is to use 32bit version.

 Project was running at Linux/MacOs/Windows - but the very last version tested only on Windows.

 ## Excuses